 - one of the companies has control of the other

-- both of the companies are under the control of the same person or persons
+- both companies are controlled by the same companies or people

-You can see how much relief you may able to claim by using an online tool to calculate Marginal Relief.
+Calculate how much relief you may be able to claim by using the Marginal Relief tool.

 You cannot use this tool to calculate Marginal Relief if your company gets its income from oil rights or extraction.